ashishbakhtar-avalara/AvaTax-REST-V2-Apex-SDK/README.md

 • Paste the URL in web browser and Login into your Salesforce Org that must have this package to install SDK for that environment.

-• Install the Package for by selecting appropriate User option. for target audience.
+• Install the Package by selecting appropriate User option.

 Using the Apex SDK